SerdarMustafa1/applecottagecreetown.co.uk/content/property-details.md

 - Garage/workshop with power and lighting
 - 360° virtual tours and floorplans available below

+### Planning Permission

+- Full planning permission has been granted for a two‑storey rear extension
+- Supporting plans and documents are available on request

 ### Recent Renovation (2025)

 - Full interior refresh with new paint and décor throughout